GeoThai/data/README.md

 ## 🙋‍♂️ Contact

-For any questions, issues, or feedback, please contact us at [pyyupsk@proton.me](mailto:pyyupsk@proton.me).
+For any questions, issues, or feedback, please contact us at [contact@fasu.dev](mailto:contact@fasu.dev).

 Thank you for using the GeoThai Data Repository! 🌟